So, you may find yourself asking, "Keryn, why Artichokes?"

 But if you care to read the full story, let me explain:

 My mother is from California.
 I grew up having homemade, sit down dinners nearly every night.
 About once or twice a year she would make us steamed artichokes for dinner.
 My mom, dad, brother and I would all sit around the table, each with our own artichoke and a bowl in the center of the table.
-We'd peel off the leaves dip them in a mixture of milk, butter, and garlic or italian dressing, and scrape the fleshy part off with our teeth.
+We'd peel off the leaves dip them in a mixture of milk, butter, and garlic or a Zesty Italian dressing, and scrape the fleshy part off with our teeth.
 Then we'd throw the rest of the leaf into the bowl in the center of the table.
 As we ate we'd talk about our day, or whatever was going on in the world.
 I have fond memories of being taught how to properly scrape the leaves with my teeth, and how to clean out the choke at the center so you could eat "the best part" - the sweet and savory heart.
 This solidified artichokes for me, not just as a healthy and yummy meal, but a fun and social activity.

 After 8th grade biology (this is another long story, and shall be told another time) I became vegetarian and later, in college, I became vegan.
 This was back before it was so much of a movement, and vegan alternatives to everyday foods were so readily available everywhere.